-The Political Committee shall consist of representatives appointed by each Member State.
-It shall prepare the deliberations of the Council and ensure that its decisions are carried out.
-It shall perform such other duties as the Council decides to entrust to it.
+The Political Committee shall consist perform such other duties as the Council decides to entrust to it.
 It shall have at its disposal the necessary staff and departments.

-he Council may decide to set up | 2.
-The Council may set up other Committees of Ministers.
+The Council may decide to set up 2.
+The Council may set up other Comother Committees of Ministers.

-3. The Committees enumerated above shall meet not less than four times a year and report to the Council.
+- mittees of Ministers. - 3.
+The Committees enumerated above shall meet not less than four times a year and report to the Council.